29,000 tips on how not to look old

 I hope I have empowered you with my 29,000 tips on how to look young instead of a person of 40 or more.
 Go forth boldly now and become my definition of you. ~Rachel McAlpine 2021

-An instant poem that needs rewriting—I hope it amuses you.
+An instant poem—I hope it amuses you.
 Triggered when I accidentally found myself on a page of style tips for not looking old, in other words fashion advice on how to look younger when you are not young.
 I then read another 6 pages of similar tips.
 Some tips were identical, others were inconsistent and contradictory.
 All worked from an ageist assumption: that nobody wants to look older than they are.
 And probably that’s more or less true.
 But hey!
 I’ll carry on wearing what I *+&%#! well want to wear!
 Do you?